danfeder/thunder_scheduler_v1/docs/phase-2-implementation-plan.md

 ### Must Have
 1. Working drag-and-drop in GeneratedSchedule ✅
-2. Multi-period selection in InstructorAvailability
+2. Multi-period selection in InstructorAvailability ✅
 3. Enhanced conflict visualization in ClassConflictManager
 4. Consistent cross-component behavior

 ### Should Have
-1. Recurring availability patterns
-2. Bulk operations
+1. Bulk operations
-3. Improved navigation
+2. Improved navigation
-4. Advanced constraint visualization
+3. Advanced constraint visualization

 ### Nice to Have
 1. Undo/redo support
-2. Pattern previews
-3. Keyboard shortcuts
-4. Advanced filtering
+2. Advanced filtering
+3. Performance optimizations

 ## Next Steps